This article discusses the many wonderful things to do in Carpinteria!

 Padaro Beach

-This beach is located north of town along the Santa Claus Lane and Padaro Lane.
+This beach is located north of town along Santa Claus Lane and Padaro Lane.
 Sometimes locals call the segment along Santa Claus Lane “Santa Claus Beach.”
 Therefore, do not get confused if you hear the term.

 Parking in here is on the street and there are no restroom facilities (except for some porta potties along the road).